Why Did My Mortgage Go Up? Factors That Can Change Your Monthly Mortgage Payments

 Can My Mortgage Payment Go Up?

-It’s true that your mortgage payment can go up.
-You may be surprised to learn this, especially if you have a fixed-rate mortgage.
-But the truth is, it’s possible for your monthly mortgage payment amount to fluctuate several times throughout the term of the loan.
+It’s true.
+Your mortgage payment can go up – even with a fixed-rate mortgage.
+In fact, your monthly mortgage payment can fluctuate several times over the term of the loan.

-If your monthly payment has gone up or down, the first thing you’ll want to do is figure out why.
-Here are the biggest reasons your mortgage payments change.
+If your monthly payment has gone up or down, the first order of business is to figure out why.
+Here are the top reasons mortgage payments change:

 Property Tax Changes

-Your property taxes going up or down can cause a mortgage payment change.
-Most people pay their taxes and insurance into an escrow account.
-Escrow accounts are helpful because they mean you don’t have to pay your entire tax bill in one shot.
-Instead, your taxes are spread out in equal payments over the course of the year.
+Property taxes going up or down can cause a mortgage payment change.
+Most people pay their property taxes (and homeowners insurance) through an escrow account.
+With an escrow account, the cost of your property taxes is spread out in equal payments over a year, so you don’t have to pay your entire tax bill in one shot.

-Some good news is that your tax payments will only change in certain situations.
+The good news is that your tax payments will only change under certain circumstances.

 Reassessment